-- Rhesus incompatibility is rare now and postmortem Hb electrophoresis should differentiate in cases of hydrops fetalis.
+- Rhesus incompatibility is rare now and post-mortem haemoglobin electrophoresis should differentiate in cases of hydrops fetalis.

 - Diamond-Blackfan syndrome is a rare congenital cause of erythroid aplasia.
 It causes a severe normochromic, macrocytic anaemia usually in infancy and is often associated with craniofacial or upper limb anomalies.

 - FBC shows a microcytic, hypochromic anaemia (β-thalassaemia carrier status is often confused with iron deficiency due to reduced MCV and MCH).
-In the severe forms of thalassaemia, the Hb level ranges from 2 to 8 g/dL.
-WBC count is usually elevated from the haemolytic process.
+In the severe forms of thalassaemia, the haemoglobin level ranges from 2-8 g/dL.
+White blood cell (WBC) count is usually elevated from the haemolytic process.
 Platelet count may be depressed in splenomegaly.

 - Serum iron level is elevated, with saturation as high as 80%.
 Ferritin is also raised.

 - Haemoglobin electrophoresis usually reveals the diagnosis.
 Normal HbA2 is between 1.5 and 3.0% whilst HbA2 >3.5 % is diagnostic.

 - DNA testing is only available in specialised laboratories.
 DNA analysis should be offered to identify and confirm couples at risk, in prenatal testing and in pre-implantation genetic diagnosis.